Skip to Content

 You will learn from, and research with, highly-skilled internationally recognised and active researchers in these fields, with a huge depth of knowledge and experience.
 Whatever focus you’d like to have in your postgraduate study and research, there is likely to be an expert at Massey who can help you dig deeper into your area of interest.

 The programme also works across related majors within the MSc – for instance if you major in zoology, you can also still take courses from across the other complementary Master of Science majors of conservation biology and ecology, giving you an in-depth knowledge of those most closely related programmes.

 When you graduate with a Master of Science (Zoology) you will have learned how to work at a high level of academic achievement, work to deadlines under pressure and communicate effectively.

-Massey University’s Master of Science is primarily a 180 credit master qualification.
-This is made up of 90 credits of taught courses and a 90 credit research project.
+Massey University’s Master of Science is primarily a 180 credit master qualification which is half taught and half research projects.